apereo/cas/docs/cas-server-documentation/installation/WAR-Overlay-Installation.md

 The process of working with an overlay can be summarized in the following steps:

 - Start with and build the provided basic vanilla build/deployment.
 - Identify the artifacts from the produced build that need changes.
 These artifacts are generally produced by the build in the `build` directory for Gradle.
-Use the gradle `explodeWar` task.
+Use the gradle `unzip` task.
 - Copy the identified artifacts from the identified above directories over to the `src/main/resources` directory.
 1. Create the `src/main/resources` directories, if they don't already exist.
 2. Copied paths and file names **MUST EXACTLY MATCH** their build counterparts, or the change won't take effect.
 See the table below to understand how to map folders and files from the build to `src`.